Tracy Walker (American football): 2021 season

 In Week 18 of the 2021 season, Walker had 13 tackles and an interception in a 37-30 win over the Packers, earning NFC Defensive Player of the Week.

 Walker ended the season with 108 tackles, one interception, and 6 defended passes.

 2022 season

 On March 15, 2022, Walker signed a three-year, $25 million contract extension with the Lions through the 2024 season.

-On September 27, 2022, Walker was placed on injured reserve after suffering a torn Achilles in Week 3.
+He started all three of his appearances for Detroit, recording one pass defensed, one sack, and 20 combined tackles.
+On September 27, Walker was placed on injured reserve after suffering a torn Achilles tendon in Week 3.

 2023 season

-Walker was limited in 2023 coming off of his injury and saw limited action and mainly played on special teams.
+Walker was limited in 2023 coming off of his injury and saw limited action while mainly playing on special teams.

-On February 20, 2024, Walker was released by the Lions after six seasons to free cap for other players.
+On February 20, 2024, Walker was released by the Lions after six seasons to free cap space for other players.

 San Francisco 49ers

 On August 8, 2024, Walker signed with the San Francisco 49ers.
-He was released on August 27, and re-signed to the practice squad.
-He was released on September 24.
+He was released by the 49ers on August 27, and was subsequently re-signed to the team's practice squad.
+Walker was released by the 49ers again on September 24.

+On August 6, 2025, Walker was suspended 12 games by the NFL for undisclosed reasons.